zwang271/WEST/README.md

 For the tool manual, see [here](src/WEST_Tool_Manual.md)

 ### Prerequisites
-This artifact requires the following
+This artifact requires the following:
 - Linux (tested on Ubuntu 24.04.1 LTS)
 - Python 3.10+
 - Python pip